Contrast and Accessibility

 Problematic Color Combinations

-These combinations are difficult for colorblind users:
+These pairings are hard for colorblind users:

-❌ Red + Green (most common confusion)
+AVOID: Red + Green (most common confusion)

-❌ Green + Brown
+AVOID: Green + Brown

-❌ Blue + Purple (tritanopia)
+AVOID: Blue + Purple (tritanopia)

-❌ Green + Blue (some types)
+AVOID: Green + Blue (some types)

-❌ Light green + Yellow
+AVOID: Light green + Yellow

-❌ Red + Brown
+AVOID: Red + Brown

 Never Rely on Color Alone

-<!-- Bad: Color is the only indicator -->
+<!-- Bad: color is the only indicator -->

-<!-- Good: Color + icon + text -->
+<!-- Good: color + icon + text -->

-<span class="status-good">✓ Online</span>
+<span class="status-good">[OK] Online</span>

-<span class="status-bad">✗ Offline</span>
+<span class="status-bad">[X] Offline</span>

 Accessible Status Indicators

-/* Error: Red + icon + text */
+/* Error: red + icon + text */

 .error {